 These terms are important because there are three types of cannabis plants: indica, sativa, and ruderalis.
 But they are misused because the “indica and sativa” division has little to do with the chemical composition of your plant (or product).
 These biology terms describe differences in the growing cycles and appearance of the plant, not of the cannabinoid or terpene makeup.

-Decades ago, before commercial cannabis cultivation began and landrace strains were more common, indica and sativa plants may have had stronger differences in the cannabinoids and terpenes, with indica leaning sedating and sativa leaning energizing.
+Decades ago, before commercial cannabis cultivation began and landrace strains were more common, indica and sativa plants may have had stronger differences in their cannabinoids and terpenes, with indica leaning sedating and sativa leaning energizing.
 But today, cannabis plants are so interbred, crossbred, and heavily manipulated that there’s not a big difference between the two.

 Indica strain examples at Queen City